gabrielborgesdm/SimpleFinancialControl/README.md

 # Simple Financial Control #
-Simple Financial Control is an application that helps you to have control of your incomes and expenses.
+Simple Financial Control is an application that helps you to have control of your incomes and expenses. it has an API Rest Server developed with Node and Express.
+In order to develop a responsive web application I used React and Bootstrap.
+Finally, for Database I chose Mongo.

-I divided the application in back-end and front-end.
-The first part is an API Rest Server, the second is a responsive web application developed with React, and the third one is a mobile app created with React Native.
-To know more about features and installation instructions, have a look at the project available on my portfolio.

 # Instalation #